Get a free, no obligation personal loan quote with rates as low as 6.99%

 If you need financial assistance to help pay for housing, a mortgage can help.
 Mortgages are specifically designed to cover the cost of buying a home.
 These secured loans are backed by the house itself.
 With a mortgage, you’ll make installment payments over a specific loan term until the loan amount — plus interest — is fully repaid.

 Loan terms can be as long as 25 or 30 years, but tend to come with lower interest rates compared to unsecured personal loans because of the collateral involved.
-There are many lenders and banks that offer mortgages that are specially designed for newcomers.
+Many lenders and banks offer mortgages that are specially designed for newcomers.

 Car Loans

 Car loans are designed to help pay for the purchase of a vehicle.
-These loans are secured by the vehicle and are repaid with installment payments over a set period of time.
+These loans are secured by the vehicle and are repaid with installment payments over a set period.
 You can get a car loan from a bank, private lender, or from the car dealer’s in-house financing.

 Car loans can be used to finance both new and used vehicles, though rates tend to be lower for new vehicle financing.